kazaxc/dotfiles/README.md

   - Terminal - Kitty
   - Shell - Bash
   - Window Manager - DWM
-  - System info - Fastfetch
+  - System Info - Fastfetch
-  - Wallpaper Display- Feh
+  - Wallpaper Display - Feh
   - Audio Visualiser - Cava

 ![Screenshot of my dotfiles](Pictures/dotfiles.png)

 ## Guide:
+  To download the dotfiles `git clone https://github.com/kazaxc/dotfiles`

+  Make sure all dependencies are downloaded before continuing with the next steps.

-  First you need to edit '.xinitrc' to change xrandr to the settings that best suit your monitor and if you wish to use a different wallpaper edit line 2 so that feh loads your desired wallpaper file.
+  Edit '.xinitrc' to change xrandr to the settings that best suit your monitor and if you wish to use a different wallpaper edit line 2 so that feh loads your desired wallpaper file.

   You can also remove line 3 as this changes the keyboard layout to the UK/GB layout or if using anything